vlradu/Azure-Computer-Vision-REST-API-Demo/README.md

 # Azure-Computer-Vision-REST-API-Demo

 This is a simple PowerShell script that iterates through images in a folder and calls the Computer Vision Analyze Image API to obtain their features.
 You may ask "Why PowerShell of all things?".
 I wanted to learn more PowerShell and saw this as a decent opportunity.
+Additionally, by using PowerShell I'm showcasing how easy it is to use these APIs even on your local machine, you don't even need to install any IDEs or any other complex environments.
 **Important:** This requires setting up your own Computer Vision resource in the Azure Portal.

 ## How to run: